ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

     - serviceImage: /img/magic-pie-copy-icon-web.svg
       serviceTitle: Websites
       serviceSubtitle: >-
-        Whether you're starting up or starting over, building your new website has never been easier.
-As your freelance copywriter, I'll work with you
+        Whether you're starting up or starting over, building your website has never been easier.
+As your freelance copywriter, I'll work with you to:
-        to:

-        1. Outline a site structure
+        1. Identify the purpose of your website

+        2. Pinpoint your target audience(s)

-        2. Define your brand voice
+        3. Define (or re-define) your brand voice

+        4. Design information architecture

-        3. Write fresh copy for every page
+        5. Write fresh copy for every page

         Throughout the process, I'll introduce you to my web design and development partners.
-These guys—they're wizards.
 Together, we'll customize a website that invites, engages, and inspires your audience.
       image: /img/magic-pie-copy-icon-web.svg
     - serviceImage: /img/magic-pie-copy-icon-blogs.svg
       serviceTitle: Blogs & Articles